-(Senior projects for student teacher candidates must showcase preparedness for the profession and must be completed prior to student teaching.)
+(Senior projects for student teacher candidates must showcase preparedness for the profession and must be completed prior to student teaching.
+ALL 443 Projects must reflect work completed in 442.
+Substantial changes might require a student to repeat 442 before enrolling in 443.)